tdooner/CodeForBuffalo.github.io/who-we-are.md

 #### Code for Buffalo Leadership
 Code for Buffalo is powered by volunteers just like you.
 The Core Team organizes events, manages strategic partnerships, and ensures fluid communication among cross-functional project teams.
 We oversee volunteer management, organizational sustainability, and day-to-day operations.

-##### Help lead Code for Buffalo with us!

-Come join us as we build the civic tech community and a better Buffalo!
-We’re looking for diverse voices to contribute to the team and provide important perspectives so that our work engages the diverse population of Buffalo.
-You do not need to be a Code for Buffalo regular and you **definitely** do not need to be a coder.
-Instead, you should have an interest in improving civic outcomes and at least some interest in technology.
-You should be able to think creatively about civic and strategic issues.
-If you'd like to learn more about joining the team, reach out to [leadership@codeforbuffalo.org](mailto:leadership@codeforbuffalo.org?subject=Meetup%20Suggestion)

 <div class="row">
   {% for member in site.data.senior_leadership %}